What is the cash application process?

 There are essentially two ways in which the cash application process can be performed—manually or automatically.
-With a manual process, a cash application specialist (or A/R staffer) goes through each payment and remittance, matching them with their associated invoices typically by looking at the customer name and number printed on the invoice.
+With a manual process, a cash application specialist or AR staffer goes through each payment and remittance, matching them with their associated invoices by looking at the customer name and number printed on the invoice.
 This information is then posted to the company’s ERP and repeated for the next customer.
-Clearly, there’s a fair amount of room for human error with this approach.

-The alternative is to consider automating your cash application process.
-Cash application automation not only helps to cut down drastically on the amount of time the process takes, but it can also greatly reduce the chances of human error.
+Cash application automation is becoming more common.
+Cash application automation not only helps to cut down on the amount of time the process takes, but it can also greatly reduce the chances of human error.
 The more complex the cash application process becomes for an organization, the more pressing the need for automation will be.

-Don’t go it alone in the cash application process —contact us today to learn more about how we can help you.
+Don’t go at it alone in the cash application process — fill out the contact form to learn more about how we can help you.